jensendarren/FlightSurety/README.md

 ### Truffle

 Truffle is needed to compile, test and deploy the contracts.
-In a new run the following truffle commands:
+In a new terminal window run the following truffle commands:

 ```
 truffle compile